Skip to Main Content

 Work Environment

-Working conditions differ depending on the employer, the specialization of the position, and the location of the job.
+Working conditions differ depending on the employer, the position's specialization, and the job's location.
 An air quality engineer may be required to perform fieldwork, such as observing emission sources, but more often works in an office, determining the factors responsible for airborne pollutants and devising ways to prevent them.
 Coworkers may include other environmental engineers, lab technicians, and office personnel.
 An engineer may discuss specific problems with a company's economic planners and develop programs to make that company more competitive environmentally and economically.
-Those who monitor emissions have considerable responsibility and therefore considerable pressure to do their job well—failure to maintain industry standards could cost their employer government fines.
+Those who monitor emissions have considerable responsibility and, therefore, considerable pressure to do their job well—failure to maintain industry standards could cost their employer government fines.
 Engineers in some consulting firms may be required to help sell the system they develop or service.

 Related Professions